ustwo/engineering-blog/src/content/articles/empower-your-application-with-langchain-langraph-and-bedrock-part-1/index.md

 ---
+title: "Exploring AI Tools for LLM Interaction"
-title: "Empower your application with Langchain, Langraph and Bedrock - Part 1: Exploring AI Tools"
+series_title: "Empower your application with Langchain, Langraph and Bedrock"
+series_number: 1
 author: Vinicios Neves
 date: 2024-10-09
 description: Learn how to integrate AI into your applications with LangChain, simplifying interactions with large language models (LLMs).